 Marvel at the Château Frontenac Hotel along the Terrasse Dufferin

 One of my favourite buildings in Quebec City is the elegant and majestic Château Frontenac Hotel.
-It is said to be the most photographed hotel in the world and it is easy to see why.
+It is said to be the most photographed hotel in the world, and it is easy to see why.
 The hotel, built in 1893 by the head of the Canadian Pacific Railway, stands proudly atop the Cap Diamant cliff overlooking the St Lawrence River.

 The intricate design of turrets, imposing wings and winding hallways reflects the architectural styles of the Middle Ages and the Renaissance.
 According to the hotel’s site, the hotel’s architect, Bruce Price, elegantly “immortalized the history of the two great powers that had occupied Quebec City’s highest promontory,” according to the hotel’s site.

 Your Quebec City itinerary wouldn’t be complete without a stroll along the Terrasse Dufferin.
 Here you will find fantastic views of Château Frontenac and its surrounding area, including the river 60 m below.
 You can’t go wrong, no matter what time of day.

 Sample the local cuisine

-No visit to Quebec City would be complete without sampling local cuisine.
+No visit to Quebec City would be complete without sampling the local cuisine.
 Do yourself a favour and embrace the local specialties, especially the crepes and the poutine.
 If French cuisine is your thing, you’ll be happy to know that there is a great selection of restaurants, cafes, and bars.

 During the summer months, you will find locals and tourists spilling onto the streets, patios and parks.
 You’re likely to find entertainment throughout summer with festivals, concerts and special events.

-Step back in time the Petit Champlain district
+Step back in time to the Petit Champlain district

 There is no better place to feel like you are in a small French town than in the Petit Champlain district.
 Located on the shore of St Lawrence River and at the foot of Cap Diamant, this is also known as Lower Town.